 He figures he's got about 10 years to do that.
 He's putting off college, putting off finding a job, putting off looking for a girlfriend, putting off just about everything except occasionally eating and sleeping between interviewing combat veterans.

-Since childhood, Sharma said, he's been fascinated by the sacrifices men his age made during WWII, risking their lives for freedom.
-They returned home to raise families and take everyday jobs as they transitioned back to civilian life.
+Since childhood, Sharma said, he's been fascinated by the sacrifices men his age made during WWII.
+They risked their lives for freedom.
+Then they returned home to raise families and take everyday jobs as they transitioned back to civilian life.

 He read every book and watched every documentary he could find.
 But it wasn't until his junior year at Agoura Hills High School, just north of Los Angeles, that he became committed to meeting them.

-He came across the name Lyle Bouck, one of the heroes of Germany's Battle of the Bulge, as he read historian Stephen Ambrose's book "Citizen Soldiers."
+He came across the name Lyle Bouck.
+He was one of the heroes of Germany's Battle of the Bulge.
+Sharma learned about him as he read historian Stephen Ambrose's book "Citizen Soldiers."

-Fascinated, he looked up Bouck's phone number and called him, not realizing it was 1 a.m. where the 92-year-old war hero lives.
+Fascinated, he looked up Bouck's phone number and called him.
+But he didn't realize it was 1 a.m. where the 92-year-old war hero lived.
 A friendly voice on the other end of the phone told Sharma if he called back at a decent hour, Bouck would be happy to talk.